 This institution is recognized by the Accrediting Council for Continuing Education & Training (ACCET) as meeting and maintaining certain standards of quality.
-It is the mutual goal of ACCET and the institution to ensure that educational training programs of quality are provided.
+It is the mutual goal of ACCET and the institution to ensure that quality educational training programs are provided.
 When issues or problems arise, students should make every attempt to find a fair and reasonable solution through the institution's internal complaint procedure, which is required of ACCET accredited institutions and frequently requires the submission of a written complaint.
-Refer to the school's written complaint procedures published in this catalog in Student Disclosures section under Notice of Student Rights.
-Note that ACCET will process complaints which involve ACCET standards and policies and, therefore, are within the scope of the accrediting agency.
+Refer to the school's written complaint procedures published in this catalog in the Student Disclosures section under Notice of Student Rights.
+Note that ACCET will process complaints that involve ACCET standards and policies and, therefore, are within the scope of the accrediting agency.

-In the event that a student has exercised the institution's formal student complaint procedure, and the problems or issues have not been resolved, the student has the right and is encouraged to take the following steps:
+If a student has used the institution's formal student complaint procedure, and the issue has not been resolved, the student has the right and is encouraged to submit a complaint to ACCET in writing via the online form on the ACCET website (https://accet.org/about-us/contact-us).
+The online form will require the following information:

-- 1. Complaints should be submitted in writing (by email or mail) to the ACCET office.
-Complaints received by phone will be documented, but the complainant will be requested to submit the complaint in writing. - 2.
-The letter of complaint must contain the following information: - a) Name and location of the ACCET institution; - b) A detailed description of the alleged problem(s); - c) The approximate date(s) that the problem(s) occurred; - d) The names and titles/positions of all individual(s) involved in the problem(s), including faculty, staff, and/or other students; - e) What was previously done to resolve the complaint, along with evidence demonstrating that the institution's complaint procedure was followed prior to contacting ACCET; - f) The name, email address, telephone number, and mailing address of the complainant.
-If the
+- 1. Name and location of the ACCET institution - 2.
+A detailed description of the alleged problem(s) - 3.
+The approximate date(s) that the problem(s) occurred - 4.
+The names and titles/positions of all persons involved in the problem(s), including faculty, staff, and/or other students - 5.
+What was previously done to resolve the complaint, along with evidence demonstrating that the institution's complaint procedure was followed prior to contacting ACCET - 6.
+The name, email address, telephone number, and mailing address of the complainant.
+If the complainant specifically requests that anonymity be maintained, ACCET will not reveal his or her name to the institution involved - 7.
+The status of the complainant with the institution (e.g. current student, former student, etc.)

-- complainant specifically requests that anonymity be maintained, ACCET will not reveal his or her name to the institution involved; and - g) The status of the complainant with the institution (e.g. current student, former student, etc.). - 3.
-In addition to the letter of complaint, copies of any relevant supporting documentation should be forwarded to ACCET (e.g. student's enrollment agreement, syllabus or course outline, correspondence between the student and the institution). - 4.
-SEND TO: ACCET CHAIR, COMPLAINT REVIEW COMMITTEE
+Please include copies of any relevant supporting documentation (e.g. student's enrollment agreement, syllabus or course outline, correspondence between the student and the institution).